insin/nwb/docs/Plugins.md

    }
    ```

-The preprocessor id is critical - this will be used to generate names for the style loading pipelines created for the preprocessor, and this id will be the one users will use in their `nwb.config.js` to apply configuration to the preprocessing loader.
+The preprocessor id is critical - this will be used to generate names for the style loaders created for the preprocessor, and this id will be the one users will use in their `nwb.config.js` to apply configuration to the preprocessing loader.

 ----